 - Separate API Reference is useful to document REST APIs that are very CRUD like

-- Gives power users an excellent bookmark-able and SEO-optimized API reference URL for things like entity schemas without digging through verbose getting started guides
+- Gives power users an excellent bookmark-able and SEO-optimized API reference URL for things like entity schemas without digging through verbose getting started api-guide

 - API reference site can use a separate tool chain and leverage tools like Swagger

-- Can be ideal for companies that have a clear division of responsibility between who owns the API reference vs developer docs & guides
+- Can be ideal for companies that have a clear division of responsibility between who owns the API reference vs developer docs & api-guide

 - Not ideal for companies having a single tier of integrations